Manikandeswaram Uma Maheswara Temple: The temple structure

 Temple is spread over an acre of land and consist of medium-sized temple pond along with temples of Palakkal Bhagavathy (form of Durga), Ayyappa outside the main temple building.
 Palakkal Bhagavathy is considered to be in asura gana and Uma Maheswara temple in deva gana.

 The main building has a Shiva temple (called Vadakke Shiva, named as such due to the position of idol) apart from 'Shiva kudumbam (family)'.

 There are numerous sculptures around the sreekovil which are considerably older than the construction around it, but their exact age has not been ascertained.

 Oottupura (The dining hall) in the temple was once famous for lavish feasts that fed more than 3000-3500 thousand people every day according to Malabar Manual by William Logan.
 This was the only Oottupura in a long stretch of distance when the only means of transport was walking, and it fed all the travellers passing-by from Ponnani to Guruvayur.
 Parts of its roof were manufactured centuries ago.
 Upper floor has a small window which was used by rulers to supervise the arrangements and ensure that all the guests were well taken care off.

 Temple has a ‘Janma nakshatrakkavu’ which has trees associated with all the ‘stars’ of a Malayalam month (twenty seven in all, from Aswathy to Revathi).
-This is again is a rare occurrence.
+This is again a rare occurrence.